SohamRoy-01/Threads-clone/README.md

-# AwesomeSocialApp 🚀
+# ThreadsApp 🚀

-Welcome to AwesomeSocialApp!
+Welcome to Threads!
 This is a full-stack social media application built with the MERN stack (MongoDB, Express.js, React.js, Node.js), Socket.io for real-time communication, and Chakra UI for beautiful user interfaces.

 ## Features